caramelomartins/website/content/fixed/code.md

 [Rocket.Chat.Docs](https://rocket.chat/docs/) is the documentation for the [Rocket.Chat's](https://rocket.chat/) API.
 While investigating their API I was able to contribute back a patch for the documentation website.

+[Nextclould Documentation](https://docs.nextcloud.com/) is the documentation for [Nextcloud](https://nextcloud.com/).
+I contributed to this as part of my Hacktoberfest's participation, in 2017, with a couple of pull requests to fix some identified issues.

 ### Miscellaneous

 [polyglot](https://github.com/MiguelPires/polyglot) is a programming language detector written in Python 2.7.
 I wrote this to fiddle with Python and understand more about it.